apache/geode/Source-code-launch-points.md

 [Please add to this document when you find gaps or bad advice.]

-Most of the functionality of GemFire is implemented in the project gemfire-core.
+Most of the functionality of Geode is implemented in the project gemfire-core.
 There, under com/gemstone/gemfire you will find an array of packages that hold the public API and also the implementation of those APIs.

+Here are the main architectural components:

+- storage (in memory and on disk)
+- distribution engine (peer to peer messaging)
+- replication messages and algorithms
+- clustering service
+- query engine
+- transaction service
+- distributed lock service
+- function execution service
+- client/server communication and subscriptions

-Here are some good areas to look for the following functionality:
+Here are some good starting areas for each component:

-* **Region implementation**: `internal/cache`
+* **Storage: Region implementation**: `internal/cache`

 Notable classes are `GemFireCacheImpl`, `LocalRegion`, `DistributedRegion`, `AbstractRegionMap`, and `AbstractRegionEntry`.